 Romancing Christmas romance movies

-The first giveaway that you’re watching a Christmas romance movie comes from the lead actors: the woman is stunningly beautiful and the guy is ruggedly handsome.
+The first giveaway that you're watching a Christmas romance movie comes from the lead actors: the woman is stunningly beautiful, and the guy is ruggedly handsome.
 No pronouns needed here.
-Regular viewers can often predict the plot within the film’s first few minutes.
-Then, for the next two hours, the movie features the usual twists and turns closing with Ms. Beautiful and Mr. Handsome standing near a Christmas tree for the climatic long kiss as the camera pulls away.
+Regular viewers can often predict the plot within the film's first few minutes.
+Then, for the next two hours, the movie features the usual twists and turns, closing with Miss Beautiful and Mr. Handsome standing near a Christmas tree for the climatic long kiss as the camera pulls away.

 One thing you'll quickly realize after viewing a few of these movies is that the producers rarely dedicate much of the budget to fake snow.
 Cheap white laundry detergent is usually sprinkled on streets during the hot summer months when filming takes place.